SuperFLEB/blender_addon_template/README.md

 * `wrap_dir` - The directory the addon will wrapped in, i.e., what directory it will be installed to.
 * `output_file` - The file name of the ZIP file to be generated.

-If you did all the global replaces in the list up above, these will already have to be changed.
+If you did all the global replaces in the list up above, though, these will already be changed.

 ### How to use it